-In terms of the land and money settlement, the Alaska Native Claims Settlement Act was clearly an historic event.
-With extinguishment of their aboriginal claims, Alaska The act also authorized the Secretary of the Interior to Natives were to obtain fee simple title to more land than was withdraw up to 80 million acres of land in Alaska for study to determine if these lands should be added to existing held in trust for all other American Indians.
-And compensanational parks or forests, wildlife refuges, or wild and scenic tion for lands given up was nearly four times the amount all river systems.
-Following the study, the Secretary would make Indian tribes had won from the Indian Claims Commission recommendations regarding the lands to Congress. over its 25-year lifetime.
+The act also authorized the Secretary of the Interior to withdraw up to 80 million acres of land in Alaska for study to determine if these lands should be added to existing national parks or forests, wildlife refuges, or wild and scenic river systems.
+Following the study, the Secretary would make recommendations regarding the lands to Congress.